 Earn Bragging Rights

-In addition to animal showmanship competitions, there are a number of other ag-related competitions for anyone to get involved with.
-From the Super Famer, to sheep handling to mutton busting and a youth rodeo.
+In addition to showing livestock, there are a number of other ag-related competitions for anyone to get involved with.
+From the Super Famer, to mutton busting and a youth rodeo.
 Check out the opportunities to show off your skills.